 The SIF-AU standard up until SIF 1.4 included objects which addressed external summative assessment at a high level of sophistication, taken from the SIF-US data model.
 Those objects had not seen any usage in Australia, and did not respond to the more immediate need for gradebook assessment; they were withdrawn until local requirements could be established.
 In the interim, a custom set of objects was generated specific to NAPLAN Online, as the most broadly visible external summative assessment in Australia.

 Analysis of local requirements for external summative assessment is ongoing, and involves discussion with New Zealand, which requires modelling for such assessment more urgently than Australia.
-In this release, we are presenting proposals for the other two areas identified: Gradebook/Formative assessment, and Qualifications.
+In this release, we are presenting proposals for the other two areas identified: Gradebook/Formative assessment, and Credentials.

 Gradebook assessment